seotesting-com/gsc-mcp-server/README.md

 Avoid placing it in a restricted or admin-only folder (e.g., C:\Program Files\ on Windows or ~/Library/ on macOS).
 If necessary, move it to a more accessible location like your Documents or Desktop folder.
 ## :four: Check the Claude configuration
 Go to **File => Settings** and click on the **Developer** tab.
 When you click on **Search Console Analytics**, it should display a status of 'running'.
 If not, there may be an error message providing details of what is causing the connection issue.
+If you cannot see the Settings as pictured below, make sure you have an up-to-date version of Claude Desktop: 🔗 [Download Claude Desktop](https://claude.ai/).
 ![image](https://github.com/user-attachments/assets/acfd8ea2-17d8-4d01-8132-18a913b99766)

 Click on **Edit Config** and open **'claude_desktop_config.json'** in a text editor.
 It should contain: